Political positions of the Republican Party (United States): Welfare

-The Republican Party opposes government run welfare programs for the poor, believing it encourages laziness and dependence on the government.
+The Republican Party opposes government run welfare programs for the poor, believing that it encourages laziness and dependence on the government.
 They instead advocate personal responsibility and self-reliance to empower citizens to take responsibility for their own lives.
-Republicans introduced and strongly supported the welfare reform of 1996, which was signed into law by President Bill Clinton and limited eligibility for welfare, successfully allowing many former welfare recipients to find jobs.
+Republicans introduced and strongly supported the welfare reform of 1996, which was signed into law by Democratic President Bill Clinton and limited eligibility for welfare for thousands of American households.

 Education

-Most Republicans support school choice through charter schools and school vouchers for private schools; many have denounced the performance of the public school system and the teachers' unions.
+Most Republicans support school choice through charter schools and school vouchers for private schools; many have denounced the performance of the public school system and teachers unions.
 The party has insisted on a system of greater accountability for public schools, most prominently in recent years with the No Child Left Behind Act of 2001.
-The act received bi-partisan support in Congress and was signed by President George W. Bush.
+The act received bipartisan support in Congress and was signed by President George W. Bush.
 Many Republicans, however, opposed the creation of the United States Department of Education when it was initially created in 1979.